 When you go by a singular name in Hollywood, you know you’ve made it.
 Yes, we’re talking about Oprah Winfrey — one of the most influential people in the world.
 The veteran host, actress, producer, media executive and philanthropist has carved a path many could only dream of, which makes her so special.
 In her time, Oprah has become a beacon of resilience, using her platform each day to highlight progressive change.
-Recently, she has dedicated her Instagram to the Black Lives Matter movement, offering consistent reminders to her fans and followers that we still need change.
+Today, January 29, marks Oprah’s 67th birthday!
+To celebrate the incredible woman, let’s take a look back at her remarkable transformation.

 Younger generations may not know the success Oprah garnered as a talk show host from 1986-2011.
 The Oprah Winfrey Show, which was the highest-rated television program of its kind in history, ran on nationally syndicated television for 25 years.
-In a field dominated by white males, Oprah dethroned all of her competitors with stellar ratings.
-The show, which featured celebrity interviews, covered topics such as health, politics, spirituality, meditation and more lifestyle interests.
+In a field dominated by white men, Oprah dethroned all of her competitors with stellar ratings.
+The show featured celebrity interviews, covered topics such as health, politics, spirituality, meditation and more lifestyle interests.

 She’s given hundreds, if not thousands of scholarships to Morehouse College in Atlanta, Georgia, on top of her countless contributions to television and film.
 As a result, Oprah was the recipient of the first Bob Hope Humanitarian Award at the 2002 Emmy Awards for her services to television and film.
 In 2013, she donated $12 million to the Smithsonian’s National Museum of African American History and Culture.
 And, that same year, President Barack Obama awarded her the Presidential Medal of Freedom.

-Oprah has starred in films including, The Color Purple (1985), The Butler (2013), Selma (2014), and many more.
-She currently stars as herself in numerous shows about spirituality, self-help and more topics on her OWN network. — Take a look back at Oprah’s iconic career, fashion moments and appearances through the years in our attached gallery!
+Oprah has starred in films including, The Color Purple (1985), Lee Daniels’ The Butler (2013), Selma (2014), and many more.
+She’s been nominated for two Academy Awards, earning her first nod in 1986 for Best Actress in a Supporting Role for The Color Purple and in 2015 as a producer on Selma, which was nominated for Best Picture.
+She currently stars as herself in numerous shows about spirituality, self-help and more topics on her OWN network.
+But at 67, we know there’s so much more in store for this trailblazer.
+Take a look at the images in the gallery above to see Oprah’s remarkable transformation.